tanisha222/RESUME-OPTIMIZER-AI/README.md

 # 📄 Resume Optimizer AI

-Your Personal AI-Powered Resume Tailoring Assistant This project is a full-stack web application designed to help job seekers optimize their resumes for specific job descriptions.
+Your Personal AI-Powered Resume Tailoring Assistant.
+This project is a full-stack web application designed to help job seekers optimize their resumes for specific job descriptions.
 By leveraging AI (Google's Gemini API), it analyzes the relevance of a resume against a given job description, identifies missing keywords, and provides actionable suggestions for improvement, significantly increasing the chances of passing initial screening filters.

 ---